 American inventor Charles Kettering is credited with the statement that “a problem well stated is a problem half solved.”
 At this point, the teams have self-selected the problem they want to address.
-But, do they agree on what the problem is, or is it more likely that they have differing perspectives?
-To this end, the teams should spend a few minutes stating the problem, thinking about the what, where, when, and impact as succinctly as they can.
-Figure 4 illustrates a Baja Ride systems engineering example.
+But, do they agree on the details of the problem, or is it more likely that they have differing perspectives?
+To this end, the teams should spend a few minutes clearly stating the problem, highlighting the ‘what’, ‘where’, ‘when’, and ‘impact’ as succinctly as they can.
+Figure 4 illustrates a well-written problem statement.

 Perform Root Cause Analysis

 Effective problem-solving tools include the fishbone diagram and the ‘5 Whys.’
 Also known as an Ishikawa Diagram, a fishbone diagram is a visual tool used to explore the causes of specific events or sources of variation in a process.
-Figure 5 illustrates the fishbone diagram with the problem statement written at the head of the ‘fish.’
+Figure 5 illustrates the fishbone diagram with a summary of the previous problem statement written at the head of the ‘fish.’

 Identify the Biggest Root Cause

 Pareto Analysis, also known as the 80/20 rule, is a technique used to narrow down the number of actions that produce the most significant overall effect.
 It uses the principle that 20 percent of the causes are responsible for 80 percent of the problem.
 It’s especially useful when many possible courses of action are competing for attention, which is almost always the case with complex, systemic issues.